 - Staff will observe visitor removing their mask and supervise hand hygiene upon departure.

 - Law Enforcement seeking entry to the hospital related to a legal issue with a patient must liaise with Public Safety and have a negative screen result.

 Thank you for your cooperation and understanding:

 We understand these visitation restrictions may be difficult.
-We regret any hardship or inconvenience this may cause while you are admitted to the hospital, but your safety and the safety of our staff is our top priority.
-Thank you for making NorthShore your trusted partner health partner.
+We regret any hardship or inconvenience this may cause while you are in our care, but your safety and the safety of our visitors and staff remain our top priority.
+Thank you for making NorthShore your trusted health partner.